Agent tries to write /etc/passwd? Blocked in <25ms.

 Right pane: The integration demo using the real createSecureClawPlugin() SDK—legitimate file reads succeed, while sensitive file access, dangerous shell commands, and prompt injection attacks are blocked before execution.

-OpenClaw executes a tool call.
-The sidecar intercepts before OS execution.
+OpenClaw requests a tool call.
+The plugin intercepts before it reaches the OS.

-Sidecar checks action + resource against your JSON policy file. <25ms latency.
+Sidecar checks action + resource against your policy.
+Allow or deny in <25ms.

 | Attack Vector | Without predicate-claw | With predicate-claw |